Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

 to $\phi$ in Line \ref{refine2}.
 As our lemmas allow us to eliminate \emph{any} counterexample, this set is never empty, see \Cref{ProgressTheorem}.
-To compute $\LL$, we consider all terms that are \emph{relevant} for the formula $\phi$. \begin{definition}[Relevant Terms] A term $\normalfont{\exp}(s,t)$ is \emph{relevant} if $\phi$ has a subterm of the form $\normalfont{\exp}(\pm s,\pm t)$. \end{definition} \begin{example}[Relevant Terms] For our leading example \eqref{eq:goal}, the relevant terms are all terms of the form $\exp(\pm x, \pm y^2)$, $\exp(\pm y, \pm y)$, or $\exp(\pm x, \pm \exp(y,y))$. \end{example} While the formula $\phi$ is changed in Line \ref{refine2} of \Cref{alg}, we only conjoin new lemmas to $\phi$, and thus, relevant terms can never become irrelevant.
+To compute $\LL$, we consider all terms that are \emph{relevant} for the formula $\phi$. \begin{definition}[Relevant Terms] A term $\normalfont{\exp}(s,t)$ is \emph{relevant} if $\phi$ has a subterm of the form $\normalfont{\exp}(\pm s,\pm t)$. \end{definition} \begin{example}[Relevant Terms] For our leading example \eqref{eq:goal}, the relevant terms are all terms of the form $\exp(\pm x, \pm y^2)$, $\exp(\pm y, \pm y)$, or $\exp(\pm x, \pm \exp(y,y))$. \end{example} While the formula $\phi$ is changed in Line \ref{refine2} of Alg.~\ref{alg}, we only conjoin new lemmas to $\phi$, and thus relevant terms can never become irrelevant.
 Moreover, by construction our lemmas only contain $\exp$-terms that were already relevant before.
 Thus, the set of relevant terms is not changed by our CEGAR loop.

 As mentioned in \Cref{sec:intro}, our approach may also compute lemmas with non-linear polynomial arithmetic.
 However, our lemmas are linear if $s$ is an integer constant and $t$ is linear for all subterms $\exp(s,t)$ of $\phi$.
-Here, despite the fact that the function ``$\mod$'' is not contained in the signature of \LIA, we also consider literals of the form $s \mod c = 0$ where $c \in \NN_+ = \NN \setminus \{0\}$ as linear.
-The reason is that, according to the SMT-LIB standard, \LIA contains a function\footnote{We excluded these functions from $\Sigma_\Int$, as they can be simulated with $\mod$.} ``$\mathsf{divisible}_c\ \Int\ \Bool$'' for each $c \in \NN_+$, which yields $\true$ iff its argument is divisible by $c$, and hence we have $s \mod c = 0$ iff $\mathsf{divisible}_c(s)$.